 Photographs by yours truly. ***

 The real concept here is the peculiar “high-string” tuning of E3-G3-C4-C4-D4-E4.
-The C notes are a “double coarse” (tuned in unison) and the guitar, when strummed openly, sounds the equivalent of a Cadd9 chord with the D sitting inside the triad (or like a Csus2 with the third included).
+The C notes are a 'double coarse' (tuned in unison).
+The guitar, when strummed openly, sounds the equivalent of a Cadd9 chord with the D sitting inside the triad or like a Csus2 with the third included.
 Also, the open strummed voicing is inverted with the E and G notes below the tonic.
 I came up with this tuning awhile back and wrote a song specifically for it.
 The song is titled, L’histoire De Guerre.
-French for, “The history of War”.
-It’s a beautiful “folky” finger-styled song that I’ve yet to record formally.
+French for, 'war history.'
+It’s a beautiful 'folky' finger-styled song that I’ve yet to record formally.
 The music is similar, stylistically, to Annabel In The Moonlight.
-I originally worked with this concept on a cheap “no-name” guitar but switched to the modified Taylor® for the benefits of timbre (pronounced tam-ber) quality and intonation stability.
+I originally worked with this concept on a cheap 'no-name' guitar but switched to the modified Taylor® for the benefits of timbre (pronounced tam-ber) quality and intonation stability.
 This basically means I’m now ready and serious about recording the song mentioned above as well as using this unique tonality for new material in current production.